-- C. Thus, the "Psalm-shaper," as Toews calls him, looked to the eschaton.
-He created a Psalter which held out hope of the fulfillment of God's promises to David, and the five-fold division of the book takes the reader through a narrative-like journey from David to Solomon (Books 1-2), to the Babylonian exile (Book 3) and life in exile (Book 4), and finally the return from exile to the land (Book 5). - D. But at the beginning of the Psalter, the editor introduces the book in a most strategic and intentional way. - E. "That Psalms 1-2 have been purposively placed at the beginning of the Psalter is virtually universally accepted in the current literature....
+Thus, the "Psalm-shaper," as Toews calls him, looked to the eschaton.
+He created a Psalter which held out hope of the fulfillment of God's promises to David, and the five-fold division of the book takes the reader through a narrative-like journey from David to Solomon (Books 1-2), to the Babylonian exile (Book 3) and life in exile (Book 4), and finally the return from exile to the land (Book 5).

+But at the beginning of the Psalter, the editor introduces the book in a most strategic and intentional way.
+"That Psalms 1-2," writes, Toews, "have been purposively placed at the beginning of the Psalter is virtually universally accepted in the current literature. . . .
 An introduction serves a text-wide function: to acquaint the readership to the main issues that a text is going to address.
-In other words, the introduction should provide the macrostructure elements of the entire text" (Toews, 4). - F. What are those macrostructures?
-Toews identifies them as (1) God, (2) the wicked enemies, (3) the righteous, (4) communication/instruction, (5) deliverance/judgment, (6), the king, and (7) Israel. - G. Toews' analysis identifies each of these elements within the first two psalms, making them a fitting introduction to the Psalter as a whole. - H. Here, two anonymous psalms present the dichotomy of the righteous over the wicked, their relationships to Yahweh and his law, and then gives wise instruction to the nations/wicked to kiss the son. - I. The Psalter then ends with a 4-psalm conclusion of unrelenting praise to Yahweh.
-All the laments and petitions of the book "has moved from petition to praise, from suffering to glory" (Toews, 18).
+In other words, the introduction should provide the macrostructure elements of the entire text."22 What are those macrostructures?
+Toews identifies them as (1) God, (2) the wicked enemies, (3) the righteous, (4) communication/instruction, (5) deliverance/judgment, (6), the king, and (7) Israel.
+Toews' analysis identifies each of these elements within the first two psalms, making them a fitting introduction to the Psalter as a whole.
+Here, two anonymous psalms present the dichotomy of the righteous over the wicked, their relationships to Yahweh and his law, and then gives wise instruction to the nations/wicked to kiss the son.